Wednesday 24 July 2024

 Gopal Krishna Agarwal,

 India's potential in the field of culture is immense.
 However, there is a lack of understanding on how to put this accumulated cultural wealth over millennia to achieve economic growth.
-For realizing the true potential of India's imbedded cultural content, and identifying variables and their interrelationship for evidence based decision making and resource allocations, we have to work on multiple dimensions of cultural economy; what are its performance and potential Indicators, how monetization can lead to unlocking valuations of cultural activities, what are its financial requisites to be fulfilled by innovative financial instruments for sustainability.
-According to a study only about 20% of cultural organizations worldwide consider themselves financially sustainable.
+For realizing the true potential of India's imbedded cultural content, and identifying variables and their interrelationship for evidence-based decision-making and resource allocations, we have to work on multiple dimensions of the cultural economy; what are its performance and potential Indicators, how monetization can lead to unlocking valuations of cultural activities, what are its financial requisites to be fulfilled by innovative financial instruments for sustainability.
+According to a study, only about 20% of cultural organizations worldwide consider themselves financially sustainable.

-Government is an important driver of any initiative.
+The government is an important driver of any initiative.
 Therefore Cultural Economic Governance assumes great importance at the stage of policy formulation and its implementation.
-Cultural sector directly employs about 45 lakh people as artisans, performers, tourism guides etc. In addition, handicrafts and traditional art industries provide employment to about 60 lakh people.
-Through introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
+The cultural sector directly employs about 45 lakh people as artisans, performers, tourism guides, etc. In addition, handicrafts and traditional art industries provide employment to about 60 lakh people.
+Through the introduction of new curriculum and vocational studies in the education system, the government has to work on skilling and capacity building of these stakeholders.
 According to a report by the Ministry of Rural Development, only 10% of rural artisans have access to formal training programs.
-It is estimated that capacity building initiatives in cultural sectors can lead to a 20-30% increase in productivity and revenue for cultural enterprises.
+It is estimated that capacity-building initiatives in cultural sectors can lead to a 20-30% increase in productivity and revenue for cultural enterprises.
 A survey conducted by UNESCO found that 70% of traditional artisans feel their skills are not aligned with current market demand.

 Establishing social and economic linkages for performing arts can propel growth in all art forms, contributing to huge employment and revenue generation.
 The Indian film industry alone contributes around Rs 180,000 crore annually to the economy but its global potential is still unexploited.